thoom/restup/README.md

 0.7.5: Added option to change the request timeout.
 Added option to disable TLS cert validation (Useful with self-signed certs).

+0.8.4: Added option to save response to a file by passing in the -o {file} arg.
+For binary files, response is never output in summary.

 Installation
 ------------